Treating burns and scalds

-Once you have taken these steps, you will need to decide whether further medical treatment is necessary.
+Once you have taken these steps, you'll need to decide whether further medical treatment is necessary.
 Go to a hospital accident and emergency (A&E) department for:

-- large or deep burns – any burn bigger than the affected person's hand
+- large or deep burns – bigger than the affected person's hand

-- full thickness burns of all sizes – these burns cause white or charred skin
+- burns of any size that cause white or charred skin

-- partial thickness burns on the face, hands, arms, feet, legs or genitals – these are burns that cause blisters
+- burns on the face, hands, arms, feet, legs or genitals that cause blisters

 - all chemical and electrical burns